cdfre0/Shop/README.md

                 * admin/{id} - deletes game from shop by it's id.
                 * admin/clean - deletes all games from shop that stock number is equal to 0.

-            Note: admin can use user calls.
+            Note: * admin can use user calls.
-                  User can use no user calls.
+                  * User can use no user calls.
+                  * admin login: admin, password: admin1

 ## Comments
     I covered each edge cases, especially when passing values with http calls.